 Lanesboro Arts' Fall Gala featuring fine food, music, dancing, and art.
 Proceeds benefit nationally-acclaimed year-round arts programming.

-You are invited to the Lanesboro Arts Fall Gala on Saturday, November 3, a benefit event that supports our nationally-acclaimed year-round arts programming.
-Join 150 other arts, business, and community leaders in celebrating creativity & artistic innovation in Lanesboro with an eye to 2019, while recognizing the artists & community members that made an impact in 2018 through gallery exhibitions, performances, place-based artist residencies & educational programs, Gateway Park Arts Campus Series, the new Lanesboro welcome sign on Cty Rd 8 and more.
-Enjoy an elegant sit-down dinner prepared & served by Eat for Equity, as well as live jazz & blues music by Minneapolis’ 5-piece swing band Miss Myra & The Moonshiners.
+You are invited to the Lanesboro Arts Fall Gala on Saturday, November 2, a benefit event that supports our nationally-acclaimed year-round arts programming.
+Join 150 other arts, business, and community leaders in celebrating creativity & artistic innovation in Lanesboro with an eye to 2020, while recognizing the artists & community members that made an impact in 2019 through gallery exhibitions, performances, place-based artist residencies & educational programs, and more.
+Enjoy an elegant sit-down dinner, as well as live music.

 We sincerely hope you can join us for what’s sure to be a refreshing evening supporting rural arts.